Phallophobia: Cause

 Sigmund Freud has footnoted the possibility that this fear may be derived from a lack of ingenuity allowing one to ornamentally distance the copulatory organs from the excretory organs.
 Such a condition can affect both men and women.
 For others, symptoms include what characterizes a panic attack.
 It does not necessarily have to be induced by an uncovered penis, but may also result from seeing the manbulging outline or curvature of the penis, perhaps through clothes consisting of thin fabric.
 In more extreme cases it has been likened to the fight or flight response ingrained within the human body wherein an individual ceases to be intimate with their male partner and is unable to visit mixed gender establishments where people are likely to wear more revealing clothing, such as a gym, beach, cinema or living rooms with a switched on monitor.
 The fear can recur through any of the senses including accidental touch, sight, hearing the word penis or thinking about an erection.
 The phobia may have developed from a condition such as dyspareunia, a trauma (usually sexual) that occurred during childhood, but can also have a fortuitous origin.
 In literature covering human sexuality, it is used as an adjective only to negatively allude to penetrative sex acts.
 Men who have the phobia may try to avoid wearing sweatpants and other light fabrics, especially in public.
 Some analysts have purported that the condition may be inherited or may be a combination of genetic inheritance and life experiences.
 For men with the condition, one of the byproducts is difficulty consummating with a partner due to a sense of vulnerability.
-This vulnerability may have developed during childhood if they grew up being told by their parents that sex and its physiological functions be evil, sinful and dirty, but were subsequently unable to detach such shameful feelings nor reverse it upon reaching adulthood, even when romantic initiatives were subsequently approved of or encouraged by their parents.
+This vulnerability may have developed during childhood if they grew up being told by their parents that sex and its physiological functions are evil, sinful and dirty, but were subsequently unable to detach such shameful feelings nor reverse it upon reaching adulthood, even when romantic initiatives were subsequently approved of or encouraged by their parents.